Marina Georgieva

-Marina Georgieva (Марина Георгиева; born 13 April 1997) is an Austrian professional footballer who plays as a defender for Division 1 Féminine club Paris Saint-Germain and the Austria national team.
+Marina Georgieva (Марина Георгиева; born 13 April 1997) is an Austrian professional footballer who plays as a defender for FC Union Berlin and the Austria national team.

 Club career

 Georgieva began her career at FK Hainburg.
 In 2012 she moved to SKN St. Pölten, that were just promoted to the ÖFB-Frauenliga.
 In St. Pölten, she won the championship in 2015 and 2016 and also won the Austrian Cup three times.

 In January 2017, Georgieva joined German club Turbine Potsdam.
 In June 2018, she moved to SC Sand.

 On 11 August 2022, French club Paris Saint-Germain announced the signing of Georgieva on a two-year deal until June 2024.

+In 28 July 2023, Georgieva left PSG by mutual consent and signed for Fiorentina.

+On 22 October, Georgieva was sent off after a second yellow card for Fiorentina in a 2-1 loss against Juventus.

 International career

 Georgieva was part of the Austrian U-17 national team that competed at the 2014 UEFA Women's Under-17 Championship in England.
 She was also part of the Austrian U-19 national team that represented Austria at the 2016 UEFA Women's Under-19 Championship in Slovakia.

 In 2017, Georgieva was part of the 23-woman squad that represented Austria and reached the semi-finals at the UEFA Women's Euro.

+Georgieva was part of the squad that was called up to the UEFA Women's Euro 2022.